-The Iowa Supreme Court expects to file opinions in three cases tomorrow.
+The Iowa Supreme Court filed opinions in three cases this week.

 Chief Justice Christensen has filed an order regarding the coronavirus/COVID-19 impact on court services.

 The Iowa Court of Appeals filed 55 opinions on April 1, 2020.

 Judicial branch offers multiple options for paying court fines and fees during the coronavirus pandemic

 Iowans now have four ways to pay outstanding court fines and fees while following social distancing and self-isolation restrictions.
 All fines and fees can be mailed to the appropriate clerk of court office.
 The Iowa Judicial Branch offers a pay online option.
 People with multiple fines or fees on multiple cases can pay with a single payment using the shopping cart feature on Iowa Courts Online.
 And, the newest option, now available, is a single statewide number to pay by phone.

 Notice of One-Year Treasury Constant Maturity Index for Calculation of Interest on Certain Judgments

 This certification of the most recent one-year treasury constant maturity index published by the Federal Reserve in the H15 Report is distributed to the courts in conformance with Iowa Code Section 668.13(3) (2017).

 Following Governor Reynolds's State of Public Health Emergency Declaration earlier today, the Iowa Supreme Court issued an order permitting new ways to access courts to prevent the spread of the coronavirus.